oursqlcommunity-org/planet/credit_and_history.md

 in the [MySQL Community](https://lefred.be/mysql-community-on-slack/) Slack.
 It would not be possible to acknowledge all contributors to these but I will mention a few.

-Thanks to Shlomi Noach for having initiated the revolution that lead to the creration of Planet for the MySQL Community by publishing the blog post [Pulling this blog out of Planet MySQL aggregator, over community concerns](http://code.openark.org/blog/mysql/pulling-this-blog-out-of-planet-mysql-aggregator-over-community-concerns).
+Thanks to Shlomi Noach for having initiated the revolution that led to the creation of Planet for the MySQL Community by publishing the blog post [Pulling this blog out of Planet MySQL aggregator, over community concerns](http://code.openark.org/blog/mysql/pulling-this-blog-out-of-planet-mysql-aggregator-over-community-concerns).